SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/JSONBuilder/getString.md

 so.topic: reference
 ---

+# JSONBuilder.getString()

 Returns the JSON-formatted string that has been built by all push* and add* methods.